-The C1 is a funky-looking city car that's easy to drive and has lots of personlisation options that give it plenty of character.
-However, it suffers from a disappointing engine and isn't as well put-together, or as good on the road as some of its rivals.
+The C1 is a funky-looking city car that's easy to drive and has lots of personalisation options that give it plenty of character.
+There’s a choice of three-door, five-door or convertible, and running costs should be pretty low too.

 - Funky looks

 - Lots of personalisation options

 - Easy to drive and manoeuvre around town

 The Citroen C1 isn’t miles away from rivals like the Toyota Aygo and Skoda Citigo when it comes to purchase price, but it tends to be slightly more expensive, depending on which versions in the ranges you compare.
 The C1 also doesn’t have great resale values, which will likely make it slightly more expensive to run in the long-run.
 Still, fuel economy is comparatively good, which if you’re doing higher mileages will help offset the loss, and CO2 emissions are